Crissium/SilverDict/README.md

 Assuming your distribution uses `systemd`, you can refer to the provided sample `systemd` [config](/silverdict.service) and run the script as a service.

-NB: currently the API server is memory-inefficient due to the way `MDictReader` is designed.
-Running the server with eight mid- to large-sized dictionaries consumes ~250 MB of memory.
+NB: currently the server is memory-inefficient due to the way `MDictReader` is designed.
+Running the server with eight mid- to large-sized dictionaries consumes ~250 MB of memory, which is much higher than GoldenDict.
+There's no plan to fix this in the near future.

 ## Acknowledgements